Celesca/MANJU/RAG_SETUP.md

 ### 1. Enable RAG
 - In the sidebar, check "Enable RAG"
-- The system will initialize Qwen3-Embedding-0.6B and ChromaDB
+- The system will initialize the multilingual embedding model and ChromaDB
 - Wait for "✅ RAG system ready!" message

 ### 2. Add Documents